 You’ve probably seen the circulating meme outlining the three rubrics of mountaineering: never underestimate a climb because it is always further, taller and harder than it looks.
 These maxims will ring true on any mountaineering expedition especially when emotions run high during a summit attempt.

-We sat down with Australian high-altitude mountaineer expert, Soren Kruse Ledet, who shared his tips on how climbers can best approach mountain peaks and ways to cope in overwhelming situations.
+We sat down with Australian high-altitude mountaineer, Soren Kruse Ledet, who shared his tips on how climbers can best approach mountain peaks and ways to cope in overwhelming situations.

 Rule 1: It’s always further than it looks

 Audacious treks on remote trails can place you under variable weather conditions for up to eight to 12 hours a day; and depending on the region and grade of the trip, some expeditions will involve travelling on snow and ice.
 So, it can be particularly challenging when also carrying up to 12-15 kilograms of gear.

 Adverse weather conditions when trekking, hiking and camping in remote areas is to be expected, so your level of fitness and comfort is important during the feat of expeditions.
 However, Soren says that being realistic about your capabilities and your goals is much more critical.

 “So much of what you do isn’t just physical, it’s psychological as well,” he explains.
 “You don’t want to necessarily talk about the summit from day one.
 For a leader, what’s important is that everyone acclimatises right, then you slowly, gradually build it up, otherwise, it becomes too difficult and too psychologically daunting.”

 Travellers should fortify climbs and try not to get ahead of themselves emotionally.
 While reaching the summit calls for celebrations – with a pic or two doing the famed Hillary pose, it’s important to remember that you are only halfway through your expedition.
 The true celebration is when you’ve finally made it back down because that’s when you are safe.